What is the Best Electric Guitar for Beginners? (Updated for November 2021)

 Read on and see what you think of these choices!

 Yamaha Pacifica 012

+Yamaha’s Pacifica guitars have become near-legendary in their status as unbeatable beginners/student electrics.
 This Pacifica 012 is another S-type guitar and has its own variation on that most-famous of silhouettes to make the Pacifica design unique and recognisable to Yamaha.
-As with the EastCoast, the Pacifica adds a humbucking pickup to the two single coils, allowing you the same wide-ranging options from twangy jangle to muscular, crunchy power.
-It’s fair to say that the overall feel of the Yamaha is superior to the EastCoast, but then it’s 50% more expensive so we’d hope this to be the case!
+As with the Cort, the Pacifica adds a humbucking pickup to the two single coils, allowing you the same wide-ranging options from twangy jangle to muscular, crunchy power.
+It’s fair to say that the overall feel of the Yamaha is superior to the Chord model, but then it’s a bit more expensive so we’d hope this to be the case!
 Yamahas are known to be extremely robust and durable.
 This is true, even it their most affordable.
 This guitar will last!

-I hope this brief blog has given you a taste of the type of quality you can expect for your first guitar!
-There are really no badly made guitars any more, just more expensive and less expensive models.
-These are all entry level instruments but that doesn’t mean that you need to begin here: if you are just starting to play but already know that you want a 1959 reissue Gibson Les Paul Standard, we’d say go for it!
-This is all about being happy, letting off steam and remembering that everyone can be creative and have fun with a guitar.
-Which guitar can you see yourself getting started with?
-Let us know in the comments!
+We hope this brief blog has given you a taste of the type of quality you can expect for your first guitar!
+There really are no badly made guitars any more, just more expensive and less expensive models.
+Today's choices are all entry level instruments but that doesn’t mean that you need to begin here: if you are just starting to play but already know that you want a 1959 reissue Gibson Les Paul Standard, (and have the means!) we’d say go for it!
+Don't hold back!